Dubai Metro Blue Line designed to fit nearly 1,000 passengers in each train: Top RTA official

 Dubbed as one of Middle East's best rail projects, the network will have advanced brake systems

-Nearly 1,000 passengers will be able to travel in each train of Dubai Metro's Blue Line, revealed a top RTA official while speaking to Khaleej Times at the sidelines of a press conference held by the transport authority on Thursday.
+Nearly 1,000 passengers will be able to travel in each train of Dubai Metro's Blue Line, revealed a top RTA official while speaking to Khaleej Times at the sidelines of a press conference for the launch of the Dubai Metro Blue Line project held by the transport authority on Thursday.

-The upcoming network will be able to accommodate 988 passengers per train across its network of 28 trains.
+The upcoming network, whose construction is scheduled to start in April next year, will be able to accommodate 988 passengers per train across its network of 28 trains.

 Once operational on September 9, 2029, the Dubai Metro's Blue Line will serve between 320,000 and 350,000 passengers daily across five major hubs.

+This milestone will align with the 20th anniversary of the Dubai Metro Red Line.

-According to the Roads and Transport Authority, the 30km line, featuring 14 strategically located stations, aims to alleviate traffic congestion in several areas of Dubai, reducing it by 20 per cent.
+According to the Roads and Transport Authority, the 30km line, featuring 14 strategically located stations, not only aims to alleviate traffic congestion significantly in several areas of Dubai, but will also boost the value of land and properties surrounding its stations by up to 25 per cent.
+It will also offer direct connectivity between Dubai International Airport and key areas along the route, with travel times ranging from 10 to 25 minutes.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.